guysharony/darkly/XSS_feedback/Ressources/explanations.md

 ### How to Fix

-Ensure all input parameters, especially those used in the `<object>` tag, are properly validated and sanitized.
+Ensure all input parameters and properly validate and sanitize.
 This includes checks for type, format, and length.

 ### Sources